MicrosoftDocs/office-developer-client-docs.pt-BR/docs/visio/runaddon-function.md

 ## <a name="example-1"></a>Exemplo 1

-RUNADDON ("Calendar. exe")
+RUNADDON("Calendar.exe")

-Inicia um complemento chamado Calendar. exe.
+Inicia um complemento chamado Calendar.exe.

 ## <a name="example-2"></a>Exemplo 2